Albert Grønbæk: Rennes

 On 15 July 2024, Grønbæk joined Ligue 1 side Rennes on a five-year deal.
 He scored his first goal for the club on 15 September 2024 in a 3–0 victory against Montpellier.

 Southampton (loan)

 On 21 January 2025, Grønbæk joined Premier League side Southampton on loan for the remainder of the 2024–25 season.
 He made his debut for the club on 1 February 2025 in a 2–1 away victory against Ipswich Town.

 Genoa (loan)

 On 23 June 2025, Grønbæk agreed to join Genoa of Serie A on a season-long loan, effective 1 July.
 The deal included an option to buy, which would become an obligation should certain performance-related conditions be met.

+Hamburger SV

+On 31 January 2026, Grønbæk moved on a new loan to German club Hamburger SV.
+He joined Hamburger SV on a permanent basis at the end of the loan.

 International career

 Grønbæk was called up to the senior Denmark national team for the first time for the Nations League games against Switzerland and Serbia in September 2024.
 He debuted on 5 September 2024 against Switzerland at the Parken Stadium in Copenhagen, in which he played 81 minutes and received the Man of the Match award as Denmark won 2–0.
 Three days later, he scored his first international goal as Denmark defeated Serbia 2–0.